 Right.
 Got all that?
 That covers all the main methods of identifying those pesky fake Pokémon cards among your collection – but there’s another side to this story…

-If your card passes almost every one of these tests and appears practically perfect, but seems to be just a little bit off in one specific way – a single bit of text in a different order, for example, or one side border a millimetre or two thicker than the other – you may not have a fake, but rather a misprinted genuine card.
+If your card passes almost every one of these tests and seems nearly perfect, but seems a little bit off in one specific way – a single bit of text in a different order, for example, or one side border a millimetre or two thicker than the other – then it could be not a fake, but an authentic Pokémon card from a known group of printing errors: a Pokémon misprint.

 Also known as error cards, misprints are quite rare in the Pokémon TCG, but they have happened, and still do, occasionally, when some parameter or other gets set very slightly incorrectly on a given print run.
 Given their rarity, many misprints are incredibly desirable for Pokémon TCG collectors, and your card might be worth a decent chunk of hard cash!
 If you suspect you’ve got a misprint, the first thing to do is check your card’s characteristics against a database of known error cards – the best one we’ve found is at Bulbapedia.